nychealth/EH-dataportal/content/data-features/rat-report/index.md

   - Complaint-based (reports to 311) inspections to address New Yorkers' concerns of rat activity and conditions supporting rats.
 - Implementing prevention and control activities by:
   - Ordering property owners to remove conditions on their property that support rats and to hire a licensed pest management professional to conduct extermination.
-  - Conducting extermination by licensed pest management professionals on private properties when the owner fails to follow the ORder and billing for the service.
+  - Conducting extermination by licensed pest management professionals on private properties when the owner fails to follow the Order and billing for the service.
   - sealing and collapsing rat burrows in public property (street areas, street trees, gardens, public spaces) by a stoppage team to remove conditions conducive to rats.
     Providing technical assistance, monitoring, and agency referrals regarding city-owned properties like parks, schools, shelters, and public housing.
 - Engaging the public by offering: